Hybrid architecture

 To get better performance on hybrid architecture processors on Windows 10, set "Hetero Policy" to 3 and "Hetero Thread Policy" to AllProcessors, as documented in this blog post.

-Since the RTX 50 series of GPUs from Nvidia, support for running 32bit CUDA code - which includes 32bit PhysX - is removed.
+In the RTX 50 series of GPUs from Nvidia, support for running 32bit CUDA code - which includes 32bit PhysX - was initially removed.
 A thread on ResetEra has details.
 It seems that games that use PhysX may use the GPU or PPU acceleration.
 Only games that use GPU acceleration is affected.
+In driver version 591.44, released on 2025/12/04, "custom support for GeForce gamers’ most played PhysX-accelerated games" is added.
+The wording implies that this is not a general solution applicable to all 32-bit PhysX games.
+Applicable games are:

 UEFI and CSM